 Winters can be bitterly cold, and the city is usually blanketed by snow.
 Temperatures cool down drastically towards the end of September.
 Later in the year the sea actually freezes over!
 The average temperature in December-February is -3.5C, although it can be much colder (-28C).
 Bring plenty of warm clothing, hat, scarf, cloves & non-slippery shoes.
 The past few winters before 2014 have been extremely cold & snowy.

 Spring arrives rather late, around early April.

-Miscellaneous: If you are a Brit bring your own adaptor which is compatible with your electrical gear.
-You won't find adapters that would fit British plugs absolutely anywhere.
+Miscellaneous: If you are from the UK, bring your own adaptor which is compatible with your electrical gear.
+You won't find adapters that will fit British plugs absolutely anywhere.

 - Family Travel

 Hot summers, cold winters